sudo-project/sudo/INSTALL.md

     --with-noexec[=PATH]
         Enable support for the "noexec" functionality which prevents a dynamically-linked program being run by sudo from executing another program (think shell escapes).
-Please see the "Preventing Shell Escapes" section in the sudoers man page for details.
+See the "Preventing Shell Escapes" section in the sudoers man page for details.
         If specified, PATH should be a fully qualified path name, e.g. /usr/local/libexec/sudo/sudo_noexec.so.
-If PATH
+If PATH is
-        is "no", noexec support will not be compiled in.
+        "no", noexec support will not be compiled in.
 The default is to compile noexec support if libtool supports building shared objects on your system.